smlindauer/open-model-manager-resources/addons/picklezip-mm/README.md

 ## Getting Started

 The easiest way to get started with the picklezip-mm package is to follow the ImportPythonModel.ipynb notebook in the [examples](./examples) directory.
-An example dataset (*put location here*) with an importable model ZIP is included in the samples folder (*put location here*).
+Example data sets and an importable model ZIP file is included in the [samples](./samples/Python_Models/DTree_sklearn_PyPickleModel) directory.

-## Licensing

 ## License